giantcz/gia/readme.md

 ```

 ### ref
-Variable holding object with all the elements marked with `data-ref` attribute within the root element, where the contents of the attribute is used as *ref* name.
+Variable holding object with all the elements marked with `g:ref` attribute within the root element, where the contents of the attribute is used as *ref* name.

 ```javascript
 this.ref; // { "refName": DOM element }